dominodatalab/streaming-online-learning/README.md

 The files in the reposirory are intended to achieve some data processing steps in the streams learning pipeline.

-* Set up streams generators Kafka producer and Consumers
+* Set up streams generators using Kafka producer and consumers to process data as streams, create requires features for model input and output.
+Files #confluent_producer.py
-* Run Parallel Domino instances to bechnmark scalability and compute results metrics
+* Run model training and serving on multiples instances of Domino instances to bechnmark scalability and compute results metrics
 * Model run to continuous train and update model weights

-## Model Deployment : Steps to setp Online Learning Pipeline
+## Model Deployment : step to step Online Learning Pipeline

-Here are the high-level steps to set up, deploy, run, and evaluate online learning experiments:
+Here we list the high-level steps to set up, deploy, run, and evaluate online learning experiments:

 1. Deploy infrastructure to host experiments (for our purposes this was done on the AWS cloud).
 2. Set up Kafka to generate data streams (this can be done with a managed Kafka service such as Confluent Kafka, although any Kafka solution should work).
 You will need both topics of data to read from (we expect 8 partitions of the data stream) as well as topics where you can write results.